njlyon0/dndR/README.md

-I know that there are rumblings of a change to statistic modifiers becoming based on background rather than race so once those details are finalized I will create a suite of “5.5e” functions that follow those guidelines.
+I know that there are rumblings of a change to statistic modifiers becoming based on background rather than race so once those details are finalized I plan on creating a suite of functions that follow those guidelines.
 The extant functions follow “5e” rules as detailed in the Player’s Handbook (PHB) and Dungeon Master’s Guide (DMG).